 Windsor is a tiny town located in the state of South Carolina.
 With a population of 122 people and two constituent neighborhoods, Windsor is the 265th largest community in South Carolina.

 Unlike some towns, Windsor isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Windsor are a mix of both white- and blue-collar jobs.
-Overall, Windsor is a town of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Windsor who work in office and administrative support (30.77%), teaching (19.23%), and sales jobs (7.69%).
+Overall, Windsor is a town of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Windsor who work in office and administrative support (17.39%), teaching (13.04%), and sales jobs (8.70%).

-The per capita income in Windsor in 2010 was $12,028, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $48,112 for a family of four.
+The per capita income in Windsor in 2010 was $21,141, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,564 for a family of four.
 However, Windsor contains both very wealthy and poor people as well.
-Windsor also has one of the higher rates of people living in poverty in the nation, with 45.10% of its population below the federal poverty line.

 The people who call Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windsor residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Windsor include English, Swedish, Slovak, and Welsh.